-MMTA supports the redraft of SB 1634 because it will promote recreational boating in the Commonwealth, which is beneficial, not only to the business of boating industry, but also to the economy of the Commonwealth.
+MMTA would support a redraft of HB 2592 with the language of SB 1634's redraft (with modification to the last sentence of proposed Section 5A) because it will promote recreational boating in the Commonwealth, which is beneficial, not only to the business of boating industry, but also to the economy of the Commonwealth.
 The redraft of proposed Section 4 of SB 1634, exempting from boat excise tax collection, vessels which are "in the Commonwealth for less than six consecutive months, two of which shall include July and August" is beneficial for the Commonwealth and the business of boating.
-Excise taxes due if in Massachusetts for six consecutive months, including July and August, will work to avoid discouraging out of state vessels from coming to Massachusetts and spending \$4 in the local businesses for every \$1 they spend at a slip or mooring.
+Excise taxes due if in Massachusetts for six consecutive months, including July and August, will avoid discouraging out of state vessels from coming to Massachusetts and spending \$4 in the local businesses for every \$1 they spend at a slip or mooring.
 It will also encourage out of state boaters to use Massachusetts boatyards for repair work.
-Ideally, the out of state boater would come to Massachusetts during the winter to have their vessel worked on, then keep the boat here for the summer months, instead of skipping over Massachusetts and going to Rhode Island or Maine or New Hampshire where there is no excise tax.
+Ideally, the out of state boater would come to Massachusetts during the winter to have their vessel worked on, and perhaps we can entice them to keep the boat here for the summer months.

-The redraft of the proposed Sections 5A and 6 will now require the Director to obtain, annually, from the National Vessel Documentation Center a list of federally documented vessels with a hailing port of Massachusetts and owned by a Massachusetts resident or entity and to send this list to all assessors, along with a list of vessels registered here.
-Any imposition of a new decal requirement on federally documented vessels discourages all such vessels from coming to or staying in Massachusetts, as explained above.
-As such, the penalty for non-payment of excise tax after notice from the assessor would remain non-renewal or registration in Massachusetts or, for federally documented vessels, possible notice to the Massachusetts Environmental Police that the vessel is not registered.
+The redraft of the proposed Sections 5A and 6 would require the Director to obtain annually, from the National Vessel Documentation Center, a list of federally documented vessels with a hailing port of Massachusetts and owned by a Massachusetts resident or entity and to send this list to all assessors, along with a list of Massachusetts registered vessels (those not federally documented).

 The proposed Section 6 will use the same vessel valuation methodology, as currently imposed by M.G.L c.
-60B, section 2(c), which values boats objectively, looking at length and age of vessel, instead of the subjective "as determined by the Director".
+60B, section 2(c), which values boats objectively, looking at length and age of vessel, instead of the subjective "as determined by the Director" in the original bill.
 Utilizing the current valuation system will avoid thousands of appeals causing more expense than revenue for the localities.

-Thank you for the opportunity to comment on SB 1634.
+Thank you for the opportunity to comment on HB 2592.
+We are grateful to the Committee for its service and readiness to reexamine the revenue implications for the Commonwealth from missteps in what are not merely administrative matters.
 MMTA's Government Relations and Legal Counsel, Jamy Buchanan Madeja is always available to discuss this and any other matter related to the business of boating.
 Please feel free to contact her at 617-227-8410 or jmadeja@buchananassociates.com.